GLOBAL MARKETS-World stocks rise as Brexit deal adds to Asian cheer

 LONDON, Dec 8 (Reuters) - World stocks rose as a breakthrough in Brexit negotiations added momentum to an upswing underpinned by strong economic news from China and Japan.

-Britain and the European Union struck a deal on Friday to move on to talk about trade and a transition period after they agreed the outline of their divorce deal.
+Britain and the European Union struck a deal on Friday to move on to talk about trade and a transition period after they agreed the outline of their divorce.

 Shares across the continent surged on the news, and even Britain’s FTSE 100 Index, which tends to move inversely with sterling, was higher through the day despite an early rally for the British currency.